ikhana/ikhana/README.md

 Here are some ideas to know me more.

 🔭 I’m currently exploring modern fullstack,serverless techs with @PanaCloud which is a multi tenant API Ownership platform in Pakistan.
-🌱 I’m currently learning Front-End Development,fullstack and serverless 👯 I’m looking to collaborate on any project of your dream 🤔 I’m looking for help with ideas and suggestions to learn development 💬 Ask me about anything you like to know
+🌱 I’m currently learning Front-End Development,fullstack and serverless but working since two years as fullstack block chain developer.

+👯 I’m looking to collaborate on any project of your dream 🤔 I’m looking for help with ideas and suggestions to learn development 💬 Ask me about anything you like to know